ippocra/ippocra.github.io/_posts/en/2025-10-09-referti-medici-come-i-professionisti-devono-gestirli.md

 * nurses and allied health technicians involved in the care process;
 * administrative personnel, limited to the data needed for document management.

-The facility, as **data controller**, must define roles and authorisation profiles, adopting security measures such as individual credentials and access‑traceability.
+The facility, as **data controller**, must define roles and authorization profiles, adopting security measures such as individual credentials and access‑traceability.
 The patient also has the right to know, where applicable, who has consulted his/her data.

 #### **External parties**

-Third parties (insurers, employers, non‑delegated family members) cannot access reports unless expressly authorised by the patient or required by law.
+Third parties (insurers, employers, non‑delegated family members) cannot access reports unless expressly authorized by the patient or required by law.
 For minors, the right of access belongs to parents or legal guardians.

 ## **Ippocra: the solution for proper report preservation**